-- Standards are normative, consensual and measured against broad criteria. - Performance is assessed with reference to these criteria. - The assessor interprets the extent to which performance relates to the criteria. - Value positions are embedded in the criteria as norms. - Assessors may consider student and institutional contexts. - Assessments are judgments of the extent to which achievements relate to expectations. - Tasks are selected by students so suit their strengths and interests and may be codesigned by students and assessors.
+- Performance is assessed with reference to these criteria. - The assessor interprets the extent to which performance relates to the criteria. - · Value positions are embedded in the criteria as norms. - Assessors may consider student and institutional contexts. - Assessments are judgments of the extent to which achievements relate to expectations. - Tasks are selected by students to suit their strengths and interests and may be codesigned by students and assessors.

 In the creative arts, we favour judgment over measurements (which may be more appropriate in subjects like science and mathematics).
-Moreover, BIMM University's assessment Rubric is designed to align with the principles above.
+Moreover, BIMM University's Assessment Rubric is also designed to align with the above principles.

-Norm-referenced assessment
+Norm-referenced Assessment

-- Norm-referenced assessment implies a frame of reference against the performance of students in a cohort: it uses a statistical model to distribute grades in line with statistically 'normal' distribution: https://towardsdatascience.com/do-my-data-followa-normal-distribution-fb411ae7d832 - Although this method may work well where numbers are large (e.g., GCSEs and A-Levels) small cohorts produce deviations that make grading to a curve inequitable. - Normal distribution referenced assessment also allows regulatory bodies to adjust 'norms' to meet particular aims.
+- Norm-referenced assessment implies a frame of reference against the performance of students in a cohort: it uses a statistical model to distribute grades in line with statistically 'normal' distribution: https://towardsdatascience.com/do-my-data-follow-a-normal-distribution-fb411ae7d832 - Although this method may work well where numbers are large (e.g., GCSEs and A-Levels) small cohorts produce deviations that make grading to a curve inequitable. - Normal distribution referenced assessment also allows regulatory bodies to adjust 'norms' to meet particular aims.